 What planning zone am I in?

 Each parcel of land has a defined zone (i.e. Rural, Residential, Commercial).
 This zone determines what use and development standards you are required to meet.
-The latest planning scheme zone maps in PDF format are available from the 'Planning Scheme' section of our website.
+The latest planning scheme zone maps in PDF format are available here.
 Zoning information and maps can also be accessed through LISTmap, a set of instructions can also be found in this section.

 Do I need a Planning Permit?

 If you are unsure if you need to apply for a Planning Permit, please complete a Development Enquiry Form (001 Form) and submit it to Development Services.
 This completed form will provide the information needed to determine if you require a permit or are exempt.

 We have compiled a Planning, Building and Plumbing Information Pack for those wishing to plan or build within the Flinders Municipality.
 This information pack contains all relevant application forms, frequently asked questions and process flowcharts.